All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Dyke

-is a word that was once used as a derogatory term for lesbians but has since been redefined and reclaimed by the queer community.
-Today, the word carries a positive or neutral connotation and is often used by lesbians as a way of identifying or expressing pride in their LGBT identity.
+is a word that was previously used as a derogatory term for lesbians, but has since been redefined and reclaimed by the queer community.
+Today, this word has a positive or neutral connotation and is often used by lesbians as a way of identifying or expressing pride in their LGBT identity.

 🔹 What do Dykes look like?
-Dyke is less about appearance and more about a position in society.
+Dyke is not so much about appearance as it is about position in society.
 They can look like Butch or Femme, or have a mixed style.
-This term is often associated with activists who fight for LGBT rights or women who openly live their identity.
+This term is often associated with activists who fight for LGBT rights or with women who openly live their identity.

 🔹 Cultural context: The word "Dyke" has become a symbol of strength and resilience, especially in activist movements.
 One of the most well-known manifestations of this is the "Dyke March" – an annual march of lesbians during Pride Month that demonstrates solidarity and pride.

-Historically, Butch and Femme have often been viewed as complementary archetypes in lesbian relationships: Butch taking on "traditionally male" roles, while Femme embodying "female" ones.
-However, today these roles have become more flexible, and women increasingly blend traits of both styles.
+Historically, Butch and Femme have often been viewed as complementary archetypes in lesbian relationships: Butch played "traditionally male" roles, while Femme played "female" roles.
+However, today these roles have become more flexible, and women increasingly combine traits of both styles.

 Are these terms relevant today?